open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 ### Protection against CSS server compromise and nonce reuse

-In case the attacker has compromised some of the CSS servers and tries to confuse Client by mixing nonces from different servers, the following attack scenario should be considered.
+In case the attacker has compromised some CSS servers and tries to confuse Client by mixing nonces from different servers, the following attack scenario should be considered.

 1. Attacker has knowledge of all capsule share identification values, `shareId1` and `shareId2`, for example, from the captured CDOC2 container.
 2. Client connects to CSS-1 and asks for nonce value of the `shareId1`.
 CSS-1 is controlled by attacker and instead of returning freshly generated `nonce1`, attacker connects to CSS-2 and asks for the nonce value of the `shareId2` and returns this as `nonce2_1` to Client.